 On October 30, 1789, Washington passed through Ipswich on his ten-day tour of Massachusetts.
 Adoring crowds greeted the President at Swasey’s Tavern (still standing at the corner of Popular and County Streets) where he stopped for food and drink.

 On October 7, 1813, the keeper of the Ipswich jail was given orders by the President “to “receive into his custody and safely keep in dungeons, in the gaol aforesaid, 16 British prisoners of war” as hostages.

-Benjamin Ellsworth was appointed keeper of the Ipswich lighthouse by Abraham Lincoln in 1861.
+Benjamin Ellsworth, born in 1813 in nearby Rowley, was appointed keeper of the Ipswich lighthouse by Abraham Lincoln in 1861.
 With his daughter Susan, he remained at the station until his death in 1902.
-In 1837 the U.S. government erected two 29′ towers for guidance to the mouth of the Ipswich River along with […]
+In 1837 the U.S. government erected two 29′ towers for guidance to the mouth […]

 In 1778, sixteen-year-old Ezra Ross of Ipswich was condemned to death for the murder of Joshua Spooner of Brookfield.
 Spooner’s wife Bathsheba became the first woman executed in the newly-created United States of America.
 Ezra Ross is buried in an unmarked grave at the Leslie Road Cemetery.

 Everything about Rachel Clinton’s life went wrong, and in her old age she became a beggar and a ward of the town of Ipswich, She was an easy target for the witchcraft hysteria that spread from Salem throughout Essex County, and on May 28, 1692, Rachel Clinton was arrested, and was kept in the Ipswich or Salem jail, shackled with iron fetters.